LiranOG/Granite/README.md

 ## 🌀 VORTEX: The Interactive WebGL Simulator

 While **GRANITE** serves as the uncompromising C++ supercomputing backend for solving the full non-linear CCZ4 field equations, data visualization of such immense multi-dimensional tensors has historically been a bottleneck.
-To bridge this gap, we have developed **VORTEX ETERNITY**, located in the [`viz/vortex_eternity/`](./viz/vortex_eternity/) directory.
+To bridge this gap, I have developed **VORTEX**, located in the [`viz/vortex_eternity/`](./viz/vortex_eternity/) directory.

 VORTEX is an elite, custom-built WebGL 3D rendering and simulation engine designed to run completely natively within the browser, utilizing a strict **Zero-Allocation Architecture** to bypass garbage collection stalls and ensure a flawless 60 FPS experience.